tzielins/private-fair-for-busy-biologists/episodes/03-data-in-excel.md

  ![bad-metadata](./fig/bad-metadata.png)

- This example is similar to the presented data before from experiments on plants in different light conditions.
-Imagine you need to work with this file.
+This data resembles plant experiment results under various light conditions.
+Imagine you're tasked with working on this file.

- 1. What do you find confusing?
+1. What aspects of this table appear confusing?
- 2. What would you try to clarify with the author before doing anything with the file?
+2. What clarifications would you seek from the original author before using this data?
- 3. What will be the issues with calculation of: average biomas, biomas per genotype?
+3. How would calculating average biomass or biomass per genotype be problematic with this format?
- 4. Typically, more advanced data analysis is done programmatically, which requires either conversion to text format as csv, tsv format or using a library that reads Excel files and "kind of makes this conversion on the fly".
- Save this file in a text format, close Excel and reopen the saved files.
-What has changed?
+4. Advanced data analysis often involves programmatic manipulation.
+This requires converting the data to a text format like CSV or TSV, or using libraries that can "read and convert Excel files on the fly."
+Save this file in a text format, close Excel, and then reopen the saved file.
+What changes occur?

- Have you seen similar tables?
-Do you believe this example is realistic and replicates real-life issues?
+Have you encountered similar tables in your experience?
+Do you believe this example realistically reflects common issues?

 ::::::::::::: solution